Bean Soup with Ham and Chard

-Slow Cooker Kielbasa and White Bean Stew with Tomatoes and Spinach ~ Kalyn’s Kitchen
+Slow Cooker Sausage and White Bean Stew ~ Kalyn’s Kitchen

-Cannellini Bean and Kale Soup with Ham and Sherry Vinegar ~ Kalyn’s Kitchen
+Cannellini Bean and Kale Soup with Ham ~ Kalyn’s Kitchen

 Tomato, Zucchini, White Bean, and Basil Soup ~ The Perfect Pantry